-Parent Drop-Off
+Parent/Caregiver Drop-Off

-All students are encouraged to ride the school bus to school each day.
+All students are encouraged to ride buses to school each day.
 If it is necessary for a parent to drive, students should only exit their vehicle curbside and enter through the front doors.
 Student safety is of utmost importance.
-Pay close attention to the direction of the staff.
-Be prepared with all belongings in order to move traffic efficiently.
+Pay close attention to the direction of staff.
+Be prepared with all belongings to move traffic efficiently.

-Parent Pick-Up
+Parent/Caregiver Pick-Up

-Parent pick-up for the 23-24 school year will be in accordance with district, state and other regulations in order to maintain safe social distancing.
-Please keep in mind we will be seeking to minimize interactions and may adjust procedures as appropriate.
-Parent-Pick-Up will be called at 3:15pm.
-Parents sign out their child from the parent parking lot.
-Identification may be requested.
+Parent pick-up for the 2023-2024 school year will remain in accordance with district, state and other regulations.
+Sign-out protocols will be followed at the door to minimize traffic and visitors in the school building.
 If your child will be a parent pick-up every day, please send one note stating such to cover the school year.
-If you occasionally need to have your child be parent pick-up, a note must be brought in to the homeroom teacher on the specific morning.
+If you occasionally need to utilize parent/caregiver pick-up, a note must be brought in to the homeroom teacher on the specific morning.
+Requests for parent pick-up must be received prior to 2:45 pm.
 Forms may be obtained from the main office or on the district website (Student Arrival-Departure Change Form).
+Per district policy, if a parent/caregiver fails to report within ten (10) minutes after dismissal time, the child may be sent to the Extended Day Program within the building until such time as the parent/guardian arrives.
+The parent/guardian may be assessed a charge for after school care by the Extended Day Program.